core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * Revised discussion section, including also communication overhead.

-* Defined a well-known KUDOS resource.
+* Defined a well-known KUDOS resource and a KUDOS resource type.

 * Editorial improvements.